A+D Museum acknowledges its dedicated Board of Directors

 By emphasizing team building and collaboration, Nancy’s is often called upon to facilitate business development, company best practices and strategic planning efforts - working to establish overarching goals, short- and long-term priorities and action plans.
 She is also able to comment on administrative requirements with experience that includes program development, budget administration, human resources, facilities and operations.
 Nancy holds an MBA from the University of Southern California, and a BA from the University of California, Los Angeles.
 She is actively involved in the A/E/C community – in addition to her commitment to A+D, she is currently the Chair of the USGBC LA Westside Branch Steering Committee, in addition to prior committee roles with the AIA Los Angeles and USC Architectural Guild.

 Sam Lubell is the West Coast Editor of the Architect's Newspaper.
 He has written for the New York Times, the Los Angeles Times, Architectural Record, Architecture Magazine, Angeleno, New York Magazine, and other publications.
-His fourth book, Julius Shulman and Los Angeles: Birth of a Modern Metropolis (Rizzoli) will be released this spring.

 Daniel McIntosh is a partner at the law firm of Allen Matkins, Leck, Gamble, Mallory & Natsis.
 He has been a business transactional lawyer for almost forty years with a practice that includes formation, governance and capital transactions for corporations, partnerships and limited liability companies; formation and financing of joint ventures; mergers and acquisitions; finance (including equity and debt financings); representation of start-ups and investors in formation, capitalization and day-to-day business matters; major real estate transactions; and non-profit entities.
 His recent and current matters include representation of numerous clients conducting business in the entertainment industry as well as investments funds, consumer product distributors, web based companies, institutions and individuals providing financing for new ventures, and real estate transactions and projects.